-The causal model on the effectiveness of English skills encouragement of lower secondary school in Pathum Thani Province was developed by using mixed methods research was used for research design by using quantitative method to extend qualitative results.
-Results indicated that 1) there were 2 factors for English skills encouragement which were external factors and factors. internal External factors curriculum, activities, teaching methods, and assessment whereas internal factors were motivation, discipline, attention, and selfesteem.
-Iddhipāda IV was also a factor that has been synthesized from Buddhist principles in to integrate for English encouragement.
-2) The model for effectiveness of English skills encouragement of lower secondary in Pathum Thani Province consisted of 4 latent variables and 16 observed variables.
+The causal model on the effectiveness of encouragement of English skills secondary school in Pathum Thani Province was developed by using mixed methods research was used for research design by using quantitative method to extend qualitative results.
+Results indicated that 1) there were 2 factors for English skills encouragement which were external factors and internal factors.
+External factors were curriculum, activities, teaching methods, and assessment whereas internal factors were motivation, discipline, attention, and self-esteem.
+Iddhipāda IV was also a factor that has been synthesized from Buddhist principles in order to integrate for English skills encouragement.
+2) The model for the effectiveness of English skills encouragement of lower secondary in Pathum

+Thani Province consisted of 4 latent variables and 16 observed variables.
 There are 2 exogenous latent variables which are 1) external factors that can be measured by 4 observed variables consisted of curriculum, activities, teaching methods, and assessment; 2) internal factors that can be measured by motivation, discipline, attention, and self-esteem.
-There are 2 endogenous latent variables which are 1) Iddhipāda IV that can be measured by 4 observed variables consisted aspiration, effort, active thought, investigation; 2) Effectiveness of English skills encouragement that can be measured by 4 observed variables consisted listening skill, speaking skill, reading skill, and writing skill.
+There are 2 endogenous latent variables which are 1) Iddhipāda IV that can be measured by 4 observed variables consisted aspiration, effort, active thought, and investigation; 2) Effectiveness of English skills encouragement that can be measured by 4 observed variables consisted listening skill, speaking skill, reading skill, and writing skill.
 3) The causal model on the effectiveness of English skills encouragement of lower secondary school in Pathum Thani Province fit with empirical data.
 The model also showed that Iddhipāda IV was a mediator which can be applied of designing learning activities for English skills encouragement.